 Limiting warming in line with the Paris Agreement goals requires deep cuts in transport emissions, even as demand for transport continues to grow.

 For example, to keep global warming below 1.5°C, the share of low-carbon fuels in the G20 transport fuel mix (6%) would need to increase roughly ten times by 2050.

 Climate Transparency partners are working in G20 countries towards this goal by:

-– Providing analysis and recommendations on how a decarbonization can be achieved;
+– Providing analysis and recommendations on how a decarbonisation can be achieved;

-– Engage in cross-country learnings to increase awareness, knowledge and also capacity.
+– Engaging in cross-country learnings to increase awareness, knowledge and also capacity.

 Click on the picture or the download button to read papers on the decarbonisation of the transport sector written by Climate Transparency Partner from Argentina and Mexico.
 (Papers from Indonesia and South Africa will be uploaded soon.)

 Click on the picture to download graphs related to the transport sector.

 Discover more about our events and blog articles on the decarbonisation of the transport sector.